Best Sales Navigator Scraping Tools (2026): Comparison & Reviews

 If you keep using the same poorly-developed scraping tool despite Linkedin’s warnings, your account will be banned, ultimately.

 Besides the quality of the implementation of your scraping tool, you must also stay below a certain usage threshold: your Sales Navigator account should not extract more than 15,000 profiles per day.
-As a precautionary measure, the Koolkit extension (our partner at Icypeas) limits data collection to 10,000 profiles per day, deliberately staying well below the accepted tolerance threshold.

 Should You Use Your Own Sales Navigator Account Or A Dedicated One?